dwin/snipcartLambda/readme.md

 __Third-Party Libraries:__
 * _aws-lambda-go-net_
-   Used to implement Go shim for AWS Lambda which does not support Go as of 2017-02-15. https://github.com/eawsy/aws-lambda-go-net
+   Go shim for AWS Lambda which does not support Go as of 2017-02-15. https://github.com/eawsy/aws-lambda-go-net
 * _Gin_
    Gin is a high-performance HTTP web framework for Go. https://github.com/gin-gonic/gin

 __Expected JSON Response to Snipcart__